ttoino/feup-mfs-proj1/report.md

 - If a train is offline, the tracks ahead of itself are marked as `Unknown`;
 - All other tracks are marked as `Free`.

-### 2.4 Validation of structural model
+### 2.4 Validation of structural and behavioral model

 We employed run commands to explore and validate the expected configurations of our structural model.
+The structural properties where checked in the first step of each trace, and the behavioral properties in the remaining steps.

 The following run commands were utilized:

 - `simplest`: A simple configuration with one train and three tracks, ensuring no forks, splits, or disconnections, and that the train eventually exits the system.
-- `lotsOfTrains`: A more complex configuration with three trains and twenty tracks, ensuring no forks, splits, or disconnections, and that all trains are in the system at once and eventually exit the system.
+- `lotsOfTrains`: A more complex configuration with three trains and three tracks, ensuring no forks, splits, or disconnections, and that all trains are in the system at once and eventually exit the system.
-- `complicated`: A complex configuration with three trains and ten tracks, ensuring forks, splits, and disconnections, and that all trains are in the system at once.
+- `complicated`: A complex configuration with three trains and ten tracks, ensuring forks, splits and disconnections, that the first train to enter is split at the entrance and then moves to an exit, that at least one train successfully exits, and that at the end there is a dead lock (no train can move).

+### 2.5 Specification and Verification of structural properties

+We employed check commands to verify the expected structure of our model.

+The following check commands were utilized:

+- `allExitsReachable`: A check to ensure that all `Exit` tracks are reachable from an `Entry` track.
+- `someExitReachable`: A check to ensure that at least one `Exit` track is reachable from any track.

-### 2.5 Specification and Verification of behavioral properties
+### 2.6 Specification and Verification of behavioral properties

 We employed check commands to verify the expected behavior of our model.